Djay (software): Live sampler

 There is a built-in sample pack featuring 20 high-quality sounds made by ueberschal, a company in the sampling industry.
 In addition, djay allows the user to create custom samples from the turntables or the microphone.

 Mixer and EQ controls

 djay consists of a 3-band equalizers, gain, line faders, and a crossfader that provide the user with the necessary tools needed for a DJ setup to seamlessly blend one song into another.

+Neural Mix

+Tracks can be separated individual song elements called stems, allowing instruments, vocals, and drums from multiple tracks to be mixed independently.
+This is useful for remixing songs, creating instrumental or a cappella versions, and creating mashups.
+Neural Mix is disabled with Apple Music, Spotify, and Tidal.

 Harmonic Match

 The software can automatically detect a song's key and matches it to songs of the same key within the iTunes music library.
 It also allows the user to transpose songs into different keys, and even sort the entire music library by key.
+This functionality can be used for harmonic mixing.

 High-quality audio FX

 djay includes three FX control panes for different mixing styles: a one-touch panel for instant FX, a custom pane, and a 2D touch interface.
 Effects include Flanger, Phaser, Echo, Gate, Bit Crusher, Filter (High Pass, Low Pass), as well as six preconfigured instant effects: Absorb, Drift, Sway, Crush, Punch, Twist are bundled in with djay.